hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 - `endpoint` _String_ (**required**)

   - The endpoint URL for the GraphCMS project.
-This can be find in the [project settings UI](https://graphcms.com/docs/guides/concepts/apis#working-with-apis).
+This can be found in the [project settings UI](https://graphcms.com/docs/guides/concepts/apis#working-with-apis).

 - `token` _String_